neoforged/.github/primers/1.21.11/index.md

 ### Attack Range

 `DataComponents#ATTACK_RANGE` determines the range that an entity can attack another entity from when attacking with this item.
 If not set, it defaults to the entity's interaction range attribute.
 The range specified is for the player, with mob reach determined by the range times the mob factor.
+A range can also be specified for the player when in creative mode, overriding the default range.

 ```java
 // For some item registration